gperonato/getHorizon/README.md

 ### OS and Python version

-Both Python 2 and Python 3 are supported, but the software has been developed and tested on Windows with Python 3 distributed with Anaconda.
+Both Python 2 and Python 3 are supported on Windows and Mac, but the software has been mainly developed and tested on Windows with Python 3 distributed with Anaconda.

 Usage and options
 ========================================